fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 notice when the rhythm is erratic.
 The same applies to the written text.
 This principle relates to how our brains works, the key word here is [pattern recognition](https://en.wikipedia.org/wiki/Pattern_recognition_(psychology)).

-{% include figure.html cloudinary_src='posts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rythm__3_ex0yyd' %}
+{% include figure.html cloudinary_src='posts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rythm__3_ex0yyd' caption='Vertical rhythm is somewhat similar to rhythm in music.' %}

-When there is a pattern (think rhythm), the brain has less work to decode the message.
+When there is a pattern (*~rhythm*), the brain has less work to decode the message.
 When the pattern is lacking, text is more difficult (and exhausing) to read.
-And from the previous series part, we know [this is dangerous][1].
+And from the [previous series part][1], we know this is *dangerous*.

 Good.
 Now we know rhythm is imporant.
 The big question is: *how do we maintain it*?
 Surprisingly, there are only two basic rules: *multiples of line height* and *consistency*.